cyber-meow/anime_screenshot_pipeline/README.md

 # cd waifuc ; pip install . ; cd . for powershell
 ```

 **The first stage of the process uses [ffmpeg](https://ffmpeg.org/) from command line.
 Please make sure you can run ffmpeg from the command line (ideally with cuda support) for this stage.**

-**python >= 3.11.0 is not yet suppoted due to the use of the libtorrent library**
+:warning: onnxruntime-gpu uses cuda 11.8; if you want to use onnx with gpu make sure cuda 11.8 is installed and can be found on path

-** While I personally work on Linux, others have successfully run the scripts on Windows.
+:warning: python >= 3.11.0 is not yet supported due to the use of the libtorrent library

 ## Change Logs